Plešivica wine region vineyards and rolling hills

 Tomac

-Pioneer of Croatian sparkling wine, known for innovative méthode traditionnelle and amphora experimentation
+Pioneer of Croatian sparkling wine, known for innovative méthode traditionnelle and amphora experimentation.

 Sparkling wines & amphora fermentation